RandyKLe/YummyNoodleBar/2/README.md

 Before you start creating tests, consider the categories of requests that your service will respond to.
 You are going to be writing tests that look for all the HTTP interactions that you designed in [Step 1](../1/).

-These interactions can be split into X categories:
+These interactions can be split into three categories:

 * Requests that read, or query, the Menu
 * Requests that update the basket